MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/operations-baseline.md

 - [Download](https://www.oracle.com/enterprise-manager/downloads/cloud-control-downloads.html)
 - [Monitoring Best Practices](https://blogs.oracle.com/observability/post/monitoring-best-practices-white-paper-for-enterprise-manager-13c-now-available)

 Oracle Enterprise Manager can be deployed on a separate, light weight, Virtual Machine to monitor, maintain, and manage Oracle environments.
 Oracle Enterprise Manager text logs can be loaded to Log Analytics and used with Azure Monitor for a single pane of glass monitoring.
-Oracle Enterprise Manager provides the ability to monitor the workload on Database layer, however this cannot be sent to Azure Monitor.
+Oracle Enterprise Manager provides the ability to monitor the workload on Database layer.

 ## Oracle diagnostic tools